Nov 2017

 The new Opioid Manager:

-• Emphasizes the importance of optimizing non-pharmacological and non-opioid pharmacotherapy interventions.
+- Emphasizes the importance of optimizing non-pharmacological and non-opioid pharmacotherapy interventions.

-• Contains initial dosing, titration and morphine equivalency information for all recommended opioids.
+- Contains initial dosing, titration and morphine equivalency information for all recommended opioids.

-• Contains succinct information and examples on how to appropriately monitor, taper and switch opioid prescriptions.
+- Contains succinct information and examples on how to appropriately monitor, taper and switch opioid prescriptions.

-• Includes accompanying fillable appendices that can inserted into the patient medical chart.
+- Includes accompanying fillable appendices that can inserted into the patient medical chart.

 Clinical leads

-Dr. Arun Radhakrishnan is a family physician with a focused clinical practice in chronic non-cancer pain.
-He is an Assistant Professor with the Department of Family and Community Medicine at the University of Toronto and has a teaching affiliation with The Ottawa Hospital and the Elisabeth Bruyere Hospital.
-His research and education interests are in knowledge translation, mentoring and information and communication technologies in healthcare.
-He has led the development of a number of award-winning educational programs, clinical practice tools and resources to support primary care management of chronic pain.
+Dr. Arun Radhakrishnan is a family physician with a focused clinical practice in chronic pain.
+He is an Assistant Professor with the Department of Family Medicine at the University of Ottawa and the University of Toronto.
+He is affiliated with The Ottawa Hospital and the Elisabeth Bruyere hospital and is an investigator at the Bruyere Research Institute and the Equity in Health Systems Lab.
+His research and education interests are in knowledge translation mentoring and digital health technologies.
+He has led the development of several award-winning educational programs, clinical practice tools and resources to support primary care management of chronic pain.
 He is a past AMS Phoenix Fellow and is currently the Medical Director of the Adaptive Mentoring Networks with the Centre for Effective Practice.

 Dr. Jose Silveira is an Associate Professor in the Department of Psychiatry, Faculty of Medicine at the University of Toronto.
 Since 2001, Dr. Silveira has worked closely with the Ontario College of Family Physician’s Collaborative Mentoring Networks on the steering committee, as co-chair and as mentor.
 The networks support primary care providers in managing mental disorders, addictions and chronic pain.
 Dr. Silveira’s professional focus is to support the delivery of mental health and addiction care through primary care and community networks.